thochewa/click-through-rate/README.md

 # click-through-rate

-Analysis of the 'Click Through Rate' Kaggle Challenge
+This code is based on the Berkeley Machine Learning Course and will be adapted to analyze the full data of the Kaggle 'Click Through Rate predictions' challenge